How to structure successful sales incentive programs

 • One-month subscription to a food or wine club

-Your sales incentive program should be thoughtfully crafted to motivate your unique sales force.
-While there’s no one-size-fits-all solution, you can ensure success by considering these best practices:
+Your sales incentive program should be crafted to motivate your unique sales force.
+There's no one-size-fits-all solution, but you can ensure success by considering these best practices:

-Before you launch your program, take the time to discover what actually drives your team members to succeed.
-Managers can set aside five minutes of their one-on-one meetings with each rep to discuss what inspires them and how they’re affected by specific incentives.
+So, take the time to discover what actually drives your team members to succeed.
+Managers can set aside five minutes of their one-on-one meetings with each rep to discuss what inspires them and how specific incentives affect them.

-Your reps will appreciate the fact that you want to recognize them in a way that actually works for them, and they’ll be empowered to tell you if the rewards you offer just aren't cutting it.
+Your reps will appreciate the fact that you want to recognize them in a way that actually works for them.
+They'll also be empowered to tell you if the rewards you offer aren't cutting it.

 It can be tempting to use an incentive program to see how far you can push your reps.
 But while this tactic may work for one or two highly-ambitious sellers, most of them will quickly become discouraged, disengaged, and disinterested.

-A little competition can ignite any rep’s fire, push them out of their comfort zone, and improve team morale.
-If sellers’ performance within your incentive program isn’t publicly recognized, they likely won’t feel the adequate pressure needed to kick it up a notch.
+A little competition can ignite any fire, push them out of their comfort zone, and improve team morale.
+If sellers' performance within your incentive program is not publicly recognized, they likely won't feel the adequate pressure needed to kick it up a notch.

-During your team meetings, take the time to display the progress and performance of each of your reps.
-Encourage team members to cheer each other on (or challenge one another) to push them further toward their goals.
+During your team meetings, take the time to display the progress and performance of each rep. Encourage team members to cheer each other on (or challenge one another) to push them further toward their goals.

-Chances are, your team probably has one or two top dogs who consistently outperform their colleagues.
-Incentive programs can quickly become irritating pageants that only recognize those expert-level sellers if they don’t allow for more than one winner.
+Chances are your team has one or two top dogs who consistently outperform their colleagues.
+Incentive programs can quickly become irritating pageants that only recognize those expert-level sellers if they don't allow for more than one winner.

-To ensure everyone remains in the running—and reps at every level have an opportunity to win—structure your program to celebrate several top-performers across multiple categories.
-That way, everyone will feel motivated to participate and resentment won’t build.
+Instead, give reps at every level an opportunity to win.
+Structure your program to celebrate several top performers across multiple categories.
+That way, everyone will feel motivated and resentment won't build.

-Instead, build a program that doesn’t include a ceiling.
-Your low- and mid-level performers will know they always have something to work toward, and your more seasoned, exemplary sellers will just keep getting better.
+Instead, build a program that doesn't include a ceiling.
+Your low- and mid-level performers will know they always have something to work toward.
+And your more seasoned, exemplary sellers just keep getting better.

 Once you identify how to best motivate your team, mix up your incentives as frequently as possible.
 Offer a healthy combination of monetary and non-monetary rewards to always keep sellers on track and inspired to reap whichever rewards they most desire.

-Consistently engaging and motivating your sales team to maximize their performance starts with a well-planned, deliberately executed incentive program.
-But if your team still relies on outdated, legacy sales tech — like disjointed point solutions that require manual data entry—then you’re making it harder than necessary for them to do their jobs.
+Consistently engaging and motivating your sales team to perform their best starts with a well-planned, deliberately executed incentive program.
+But if your team still relies on outdated, legacy sales tech like disjointed point solutions that require manual data entry then you're making it harder than necessary for them to do their jobs.

-Outreach is an integrated platform that helps managers and reps better orchestrate the entire sales cycle.
-With tools for task automation, collaboration, sales engagement, deal management, and more, Outreach helps sales teams drive better performance and improve their outcomes; all while enabling them to remain as motivated as possible.
+Outreach’s Sales Execution Platform gives sellers the power to increase the impact of their activities without adding manual effort.
+With tools for automation, collaboration, sales engagement, deal management, and more, Outreach helps sales teams drive better performance and improve their outcomes, all while enabling them to remain as motivated as possible.

-To learn more about how to motivate your sales team download our free ebook, or request a demo to learn more about Outreach.
+Want to learn more about how to motivate your sales team to generate more pipeline and close more deals?
+Get the complete sales manager guide to increasing sell productivity.
+Or, request a demo to learn more about Outreach.

 Related